-The DTHF is involved in researching new and more effective therapies, drug classes, and antiretroviral drug combinations that can extend and improve the quality of life for people living with HIV/AIDS.
+The Desmond Tutu HIV Foundation (DTHF) is involved in researching new and more effective therapies, drug classes, and antiretroviral drug combinations that can extend and improve the quality of life for people living with HIV/AIDS.
 Our research began at Somerset Hospital in the early 1990s and focused on early antiretroviral drug trials.
-These have continued at Groote Schuur Hospital where we have established the University of Cape Town Clinical Research Centre, a dedicated clinical trials unit in partnership with the University of Cape Town’s Departments of Medicine and Pharmacology.
+These have continued at Groote Schuur Hospital where we have established the University of Cape Town (UCT) Clinical Research Centre.
+This is a dedicated clinical trials unit in partnership with UCT’s Departments of Medicine and Pharmacology.

 The treatment division was instrumental in supporting the roll-out of antiretroviral treatment in Cape Town.
-The DTHF, in partnership with the Western Cape Department of Health, established one of the first dedicated community ART clinics, the Hannan Crusaid Treatment Centre in Gugulethu.
+The DTHF, in partnership with the Western Cape Department of Health, established one of the first dedicated community ART clinics; the Hannan Crusaid Treatment Centre in Gugulethu.
 In 2005, the treatment division facilitated ART initiation in Masiphumelele through the Cipra-SA Project 1 ART trial.
-This study compared ART treatment outcomes between patients managed by nurses and those managed by doctors.
-Both these sites also received Pepfar support via the DTHF.
+This study compared ART treatment outcomes amongst patients managed by nurses and by doctors.
+Both these sites also received PEPFAR support via the DTHF.

-Alongside the initiation of life saving interventions, comprehensive databases were developed in both these patient cohorts and this data, which has been meticulously collected over many years, has contributed to our understanding of the impact of the antiretroviral treatment programs at a community level in South Africa.
+Alongside the initiation of life-saving interventions, comprehensive databases were developed in both these patient cohorts.
+These data, which has been meticulously collected over many years, have contributed to our understanding of the impact of the antiretroviral treatment programs at a community level in South Africa.

-The operational research carried out at both Hannan Crusaid and Masiphumelele has helped inform HIV policy and guidelines in South Africa as well as contributing to national and international collaborations including the IeDEA Network, The Harvard University Center for AIDS Research and the South African Centre for Epidemiological Modelling and Analysis (SACEMA)
+The operational research carried out at both Hannan Crusaid and Masiphumelele have helped inform HIV policy and guidelines in South Africa.
+It has also contributed to national and international collaborations including the IeDEA Network, The Harvard University Center for AIDS Research and the South African Centre for Epidemiological Modelling and Analysis (SACEMA)